RodsLaboratory/pds-docker/README.md

 * A filewatcher that monitors inboxes for new ED reports to process.

 # Prerequisites

-- The PDS Docker source code, which can be cloned from this repository.
 - Docker installed on your system and working knowledge of building and running containers.
 You can download it from [Docker's official website](https://www.docker.com/get-started).
 - A license to the UMLS so that you can download Metathesaurus files for Metamap Lite.
 You can obtain a license by